chasewalker26/Magnitude-Aligned-Scoring/MAS/evaluations/README.txt

 EVALUATION ON ALL MODELS

-    cd MAS_MAC/evaluations
+    cd MAS/evaluations

-    All results save to a sub folder of MAS_MAC called "test_results".
+    All results save to a sub folder of MAS called "test_results".
     Results for different models have their own folder: "R101" or "VIT16".

     Testing sensitivity (table 1)